Mckinleyfaustin/BringTheTech/README.md

 ## 🚀 Demo

-Tired of editing GitHub Profile README with new features?
-Try the tool: GitHub Profile README Generator

-This tool provides an easy way to create a GitHub profile readme with the latest add-ons such as visitors count, github stats, etc.
+This site provides an easy way to find a reburbished electronic item, add it to your cart and purchase the item at your convenience as long as the item is still available.

 ## The Requirements
 - Use Node.js and Express.js to create a RESTful API.